microsoft/dotnet-framework-docker-samples/aspnetapp/README.md

 ### Preparing your Environment

-1. Git clone this repository or otherwise copy this sample to your machine: `git clone https://github.com/dotnet/dotnet-framework-docker-samples/aspnetapp-4.6.2`
+1. Git clone this repository or otherwise copy this sample to your machine: `git clone https://github.com/microsoft/dotnet-framework-docker-samples/aspnetapp`
 2. Build the project locally from [Visual Studio](https://www.visualstudio.com/vs/).
    > **Note:** These instructions are command-line-based for simplicity, but you can also run this sample with [Docker Tools for Visual Studio 2017 RC](https://blogs.msdn.microsoft.com/webdev/2016/11/16/new-docker-tools-for-visual-studio/).
+3. Publish the project to your local File System and set the output to the empty `published` folder at the root of the project.
-3. Navigate to this sample on your machine at the command prompt or terminal.
+4. Navigate to this sample on your machine at the command prompt or terminal.
 Make sure terminal is open to the same folder that contains the Dockerfile.

 ### Build and run the Docker image: